cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

   - connection semantics ([ICS 3](../../core/ics-003-connection-semantics)) via `connectionKeeper`;
   - client semantics ([ICS 2](../../core/ics-002-client-semantics)) via `clientKeeper`.

-- For the **Initialization** sub-protocol, the provider CCV module interacts with the [Governance module](https://docs.cosmos.network/master/modules/gov/) by handling governance proposals to spawn new consumer chains.
+- For the [Initialization sub-protocol](#initialization), the provider CCV module interacts with a Governance module by handling governance proposals to spawn new consumer chains.
   If such proposals pass, then all validators on the provider chain MUST validate the consumer chain at spawn time; otherwise they get slashed.
+  For an example of how governance proposals work, take a look at the [Governance module documentation](https://docs.cosmos.network/master/modules/gov/) of Cosmos SDK.

-- For the **Validator Set Update** sub-protocol, the provider CCV module interacts with the provider [Staking module](https://docs.cosmos.network/master/modules/staking/).
+- For the [Validator Set Update sub-protocol](#validator-set-update), the provider CCV module interacts with a Staking module on the provider chain.
+  For an example of how staking works, take a look at the [Staking module documentation](https://docs.cosmos.network/master/modules/staking/) of Cosmos SDK.
   The interaction is defined by the following interface:
   ```typescript
   interface StakingKeeper {
     // get UnbondingPeriod from the provider Staking module